Courses for the doctoral programme in development and regeneration

 This page describes how to document deviations.

-Here you can find the course catalogue for the spring semester of 2021.
-The application period for the autumn semester of 2021 will run from 15 April to 17 May 2021.
+Here you can find the course catalogue for the autumn semester of 2021.
+The application period for the autumn semester of 2021 runs from 15 April to 17 May 2021.

 You can find an overview of the admission workflow and a guide on how to extract applications lists from KIWAS for a specific course in the document section below.